 Map and Align Course Components:

 Planning of any course can be far more effective when it is done systematically.
 With or without the assistance of an instructional design team, we encourage faculty to map their course objectives, assessments, and learning activities by creating a Course Design Plan.
-This Course Design Plan (.doc) is one example that many faculty find simple and effective.
+This knowledge base article on Using a Course Design Plan is a great resource.
 As you read through the next steps in the design process, we encourage you to refer to the Course Design Plan and imagine how you would complete it for an online course.

 Develop Learning Objectives: